KTH-EXPECA/docs/source/python-notebook/index.rst

 * Change the openrc.sh file name so that it exactly matches what is expected in the notebook

-Step 4: Run/play the notebook cells in the notebook
+Step 4: Run/play the cells in the notebook
 ===================================================

 * Run the first cell (authentication) in the notebook by clicking the "play" symbol on the top left side